 When asked why he volunteered to teach at UNT Dallas College of Law in the fall 2014, Epstein responded: “The new UNT Dallas law school is exactly what Texans wanting to be practicing lawyers need – a comparatively inexpensive, student-focused, practice-oriented legal education.
 I am grateful to the administrators at UNT Dallas and at the University of Richmond for this opportunity to work with the students in UNT Dallas College of Law’s first class next fall.”

-Professor Tom Perkins joins the inaugural faculty of the UNT Dallas College of Law after eight years of service as the Dallas City Attorney.
+Assistant Professor Thomas P. Perkins, Jr., joins the inaugural faculty of the UNT Dallas College of Law after eight years of service as the Dallas City Attorney.
 Professor Perkins will teach in the areas of legislation, civil procedure, negotiation, and problem-solving.

 Professor Perkins obtained his B.A. from Harvard University and his J.D. from Loyola University School of Law.
 He started his legal career with the Federal Trade Commission, and then moved into private practice, engaging in public finance law, commercial and insurance litigation, and trial and appellate work.